I joined the 2 Works for You Weather Team in December 2015.

 I'm originally from Gig Harbor, Washington, but thrilled to call Tulsa home.

 Previously, I was the Chief Meteorologist at KRNV, the NBC affiliate in Reno, Nevada from 2008 to 2015.
 There I tracked severe thunderstorms, flash flooding, snowstorms, wildfires, drought, and earthquakes that would impact the high desert and Sierra.
 I was very active in the community, including volunteering at charitable events and visiting schools often to talk with students about my job and the weather.

-I have made a few appearances on The Weather Channel.
+I made a few appearances on The Weather Channel.
 In 2014, I was a featured NBC affiliate meteorologist in a prime time documentary.
 It showcased the extreme weather people experienced during the gold rush in what is now the famous Sierra ghost town of Bodie, California.

-More recently in 2016, I was just one out of a few TV meteorologists who were hand picked to test out new forecasting algorithms that would be used in conjunction with the GOES-R satellite.
+More recently in 2016, I was just one of a few TV meteorologists hand picked to test out new forecasting algorithms that would be used in conjunction with the GOES-R satellite.
 Part of the testing included using the new lightning detection capabilities on board the satellite to see if severe thunderstorms are strengthening or decaying.
 The testing was done during a workshop in Norman at the National Weather Center.
 The satellite is now in operation covering the eastern United States and Atlantic Ocean.

 I earned my Bachelor of Science degree in Meteorology from Lyndon State College in Vermont, where I graduated with honors.
 I'm a member of the American Meteorological Society and was awarded their Certified Broadcast Meteorologist Seal of Approval.
 Each meteorologist who has this seal must take a rigorous written examination and have their on camera work evaluated.

 If you see me out in the community, please say hello.